DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 15. **Do not use shell.openExternal with untrusted content**

 This advice is also sound for Tauri.
-In the Rust backend it is possible use the shell.
+In the Rust backend it is possible to use the shell.
 As with all things, input validation and sanitation is important.
-If possible to avoid, definitely do.
-As for example opening external content with the shell can be leveraged for executing arbitrary commands.
+If possible to avoid, definitely do as untrusted content with the shell may be a huge security vulnerability (leveraging it for executing arbitrary commands).

 16. **Use a current version of Electron**

 This is true for any piece of software, also Tauri but not only that but in general the dependencies you use for your project.
-Make sure it's up-to-date.
+Make sure it's up-to-date for the latest security patches.

 17. **Validate the sender of all IPC messages**

 Tauri has multiple methods of hardening functions as mentioned before, which makes abusing this bridge incredibly hard.

-While technically possible to make an extra validation, this would require you to access the webview which is dependant on your platform.

 ### Bundle size